-Shared the following: 2011 Sigma Delta Chi award for "Breakaway Wealth"; 2012 American Geophysical Union's David Perlman award for explanatory earthquake coverage; 2009 Association of Food Journalists for project; 1988 Alicia Pattterson Foundation fellowship
+Shared the following: 2020 Pulitzer Prize for explanatory journalism for climate change series "2C: Beyond the Limit."
+2011 Sigma Delta Chi award for "Breakaway Wealth"; 2012 American Geophysical Union's David Perlman award for explanatory earthquake coverage; 2009 Association of Food Journalists for project; 1988 Alicia Pattterson Foundation fellowship

 "Fighting Years; Black Resistance and the Struggle for a New South Africa"